Five Dynasties and Ten Kingdoms period: Background

+In the 8th century, the An Lushan (755–763 CE) and Huang Chao rebellions weakened the imperial government.

+Due to the decline of Tang central authority after the An Lushan Rebellion, large regional administrations began to be superimposed over the old districts and prefectures that had been standard practice for the previous millennium, ever since the Qin dynasty (221–206 BCE).
+These administrations, known as circuit commissions, would become the boundaries of the later Southern regimes; many circuit commissioners became the emperors or kings of these states.

-Towards the end of the Tang dynasty, the imperial government granted increased powers to the jiedushi (節度使), the regional military governors.
-The An Lushan (755–763 AD) and Huang Chao rebellions weakened the imperial government, and by the early 10th century the jiedushi commanded de facto independence from its authority.
-In the last decades of the Tang dynasty, they were not even appointed by the central court anymore, but developed hereditary systems, from father to son or from patron to protégé.
+By the early 10th century, in the last decades of the Tang dynasty, the imperial government granted increased powers to the jiedushi (節度使), the regional military governors, who commanded de facto independence from its authority.
+They were not even appointed by the central court anymore, but developed hereditary systems, from father to son or from patron to protégé.
 They had their own armies rivaling the "palace armies" and amassed huge wealth, as testified by their sumptuous tombs.
-Due to the decline of Tang central authority after the An Lushan Rebellion, there was a growing tendency to superimpose large regional administrations over the old districts and prefectures that had been used since the Qin dynasty (221–206 BC).
-These administrations, known as circuit commissions, would become the boundaries of the later Southern regimes; many circuit commissioners became the emperors or kings of these states.